-- [A] (1) The minimum Required Side Setback as set forth above, shall be increased 3 inches for each foot of Building Height above 35 feet and 1.5 inches for each foot of Building length over 50 feet.
+- [A] The minimum Required Side Setback as set forth above, shall be increased 3 inches for each foot of Building Height above 35 feet and 1.5 inches for each foot of Building length over 50 feet.
 The minimum Required Rear Setback, as set forth above, shall be increased 1.5 inches for each foot of Building Height over 35 feet and 1.5 inches for each foot of Building width over 50 feet.
 The Building length shall be the dimension of that side, which is parallel to the Side Lot Line, of a rectangle within which the Building may be located.
-The Building width shall be the dimension of that side which is parallel to the Front Lot Line, of a rectangle within which the Building may be located. - (2) As an alternate to increasing the Required Side Setback dimension as required in note (1) above, an equal amount of area in square feet as the increased Side Setback Area may be provided between the minimum side setback line and the Building.
-Nothing in this section shall be deemed, however, to permit reduction of the required side setback line minimum dimension, as set forth in the table above. - [B] Plus one foot of additional Setback for each foot of Building Height above 30 feet when abutting residentially zoned land. - [C] For Buildings with parking below at least 35% of the Building. - [D] Also see additional regulations in Section 5.18.5 (Averaging an Established Front Building Line).
+The Building may be located. - [B] Plus one foot of additional Setback for each foot of Building Height above 30 feet when abutting residentially zoned land. - [C] For Buildings with parking below at least 35% of the Building. - [D] Also see additional regulations in Section 5.18.5 (Averaging an Established Front Building Line).

-5.17.4 Mixed Use Zoning Districts39 40
+5.17.4 Mixed Use Zoning Districts46 47

-A. Determination of Floor Area Ratio (FAR)41
+A. Determination of Floor Area Ratio (FAR)

-The calculation of FAR in Mixed Use zoning districts shall include Lot Area for land donated or to be donated to the City, land where easement rights are granted to the City, or land otherwise dedicated to the City for public sidewalk purposes acceptable to the City, but not new public streets or travel lanes.
+The calculation of FAR in mixed use zoning districts shall include Lot Area for land donated or to be donated to the City, land where easement rights are granted to the City, or land otherwise dedicated to the City for public sidewalk purposes acceptable to the City, but not new public streets or travel lanes.